Frequently Asked Questions

 Most office based providers will not prescribe Subutex.
 If you have a sound medical reason to take only Subutex then you might like to try specialized addiction treatment facilities and University Medical Centers.

-That depends on whether the patient is receiving Suboxone for the first time or is transferring from another practice.
+That depends on whether the patient is receiving Suboxone for the first time, is restarting Suboxone after relapse, or is transferring from another practice.

 Patients who have never been prescribed Suboxone, have to go through in-office induction with Buprenorphine.
 The first dose of 4mg to 8mg has to be taken in the clinic.
 They are prescribed Buprenorphine 16mg for three days with instructions to take the lowest dose that prevents significant withdrawal.

 They also receive a prescription of Suboxone (or a comparable medication in an equivalent dose), 16mg/day, for 30 days, with instruction to taper their dose as tolerated.

 After 30 days, patients receive a maximum of 12mg/day.
 After one year patients receive a maximum of 8mg/day.